2-row Springer fibres and Khovanov diagram algebras for type D

 \begin{corollary} The bijection from Lemma \ref{Bijection} restricts to bijections

 and gives in the special case $r=s=k$ the following two bijections

 \end{corollary} \begin{proof} This follows directly from the definitions and Lemma \ref{Bijection}. \end{proof}

-\begin{remark}{\rm Lemma \ref{Bijection} transfers the notion of closed and open clusters to cup diagrams: a \emph{closed cluster} consists there of a cup $c$ together with all cups contained in $c$, with the property that $c$ is not contained in any other cup and is lying to the left of all rays, whereas an \emph{open cluster} consists of the leftmost ray and all cups and rays to the right of it. }\end{remark}
+\begin{remark} Lemma \ref{Bijection} transfers the notion of closed and open clusters to cup diagrams: a \emph{closed cluster} consists there of a cup $c$ together with all cups contained in $c$, with the property that $c$ is not contained in any other cup and located to the left of all rays, whereas an \emph{open cluster} consists of the leftmost ray and all cups and rays to the right of it. \end{remark}

-A \emph{cycle move} on a closed cluster is the move illustrated in the following diagram changing a closed cluster $C$ into a (not admissible) standard domino tableaux $\op{Cyc}(C)$ containing only horizontal dominoes:
+A \emph{cycle move} on a closed cluster is the move illustrated in the following diagram changing a closed cluster $C$ into a (not admissible) standard domino tableau $\op{Cyc}(C)$ containing only horizontal dominoes:

 Note that neither the shape nor the set of numbers used for the filling is changed.
 The numbers are consecutive from a set of $2m$ numbers for the shape $(2m,2m)$.
 In contrast, it is important to observe that the filling in the subdiagrams of shape $(2m',2m')$ using the first $2m'$ dominoes for $m'<m$ is not a set of consecutive numbers.